cgepy/cgepy.github.io/quickstart/readme-2.md

 you are at [docs](https://cgepy.github.io/docs)/[quickstart](https://cgepy.github.io/docs/quickstart) • get started with cgepy

 ### `#` Installing cgepy
-Type the following into your preferred console/shell: (command may vary based on operating systems)
+Type the following into your preferred console/shell:

 `pip install cgepy`
 ### `#` Getting started